JackSzwergold/Writing/Kid Stuff to Kill Time.md

 Anyway I see him about a 1/2 a block away.
 And I keep on walking closer.
 Suddenly I hear a loud smash and the window of the car he’s standing next to is broken.
 Small pieces of breakaway glass fall on the sidewalk.
 He sticks his arm in the car and he’s trying to reach for something inside when he turns around and sees me.

 For second I’m frozen a bit.
-I wouldn’t call it fear of him—he was fat and I could at least run—as much as fear of what would happen next.
+I wouldn’t call it fear of him—he was older and fat and I was younger, smaller could at least run—as much as fear of what would happen next.
 And now he’s looking at me as well.
 He pulls his hand out of the car and then waves and smiles at me.
 I smile and wave back.
 Then about a beat later he turns his head and goes back to rummaging through whatever was in the front seat of that car.
 I walk past him, wait a few seconds and then—and only then—I look back at him.
 He’s not looking at me so I’m in the clear.

 A few moments later I would hit West 5th Street, hook a right towards the shopping center and see what kind of toys, comics and stuff I could find there.
 Kid stuff to kill time.